Grouse Mountain is Vancouver’s number one tourist attraction.

 Hang Ten on the Skyride Surf Adventure

-Feel the cool mountain breeze on your face as you ascend 1,610 metres up the mountain from Valley Plaza to the peak chalet.
+Feel the fresh mountain air on your face as you ascend 1,610 metres up the mountain from North Vancouver’s Valley Plaza to the peak chalet.
 That’s right, you will be standing on top of the Skyride as you ride your way to the top!

 After a brief safety demonstration your guide will point out the most important landmarks that you’ll see on your adventure.
 Then it’s time to climb aboard your “surfboard”: the red Garaventa Skyride Gondola!